nicholaskemery/nicholaskemery.github.io/template-job-market-website-master/content/authors/admin/_index.md

 - Visitors
 ---

 I am a political economist currently working as a Ph.D. student in economics at UCLA.
 I am interested in the governance implications of new  technologies, especially computing and AI.
 I do this work at the intersection of international relations, growth theory, and industrial organization.
 I am a member of the MIT FutureTech Project and a 2023 Global Priorities Fellow at Oxford University.
-I am also passionate about ending global poverty, slowing climate change, and ending animal suffering.
-To this end, I donate at least 10\% of my income to global development or related issues; offset my annual carbon emissions; and eat almost exclusively vegan.